thenexthub/Codira/docs/StringDesign.rst

   ``caseInsensitiveCompare:`` is essentially a special case:

   :``NSCaseInsensitiveSearch``: Whether a direct interface is needed
-     at all in Swift, and if so, its form, are TBD_.
+     at all in Codira, and if so, its form, are TBD_.
 However, we should consider following the lead of Python 3, wherein case conversion also `normalizes letterforms`__.
 Then one can combine ``String.toLower()`` with default comparison to get a